Department of Student Affairs

 My staff and I aim to make your University experience the best it can possibly be, so please let us know how we can help you.

-In my current role with Richmond, I offer general pastoral care and support to students, coordinate our peer mentoring and peer tutoring programmes, manage our clubs and activities, work with our students leaders, and run events on and off campus amongst other duties.
+In my current role with Richmond, I offer general pastoral care and support to students, coordinate our peer mentoring programme, manage our clubs and activities, work with our students leaders, and run events on and off campus amongst other duties.

 Greetings!
 My name is Chelsea and I’m the Residence Life Coordinator for the Kensington Campus.
 I’ve always had a passion for travel and I’ve worked as a tour guide, as an English Tutor in Italy, and assisted in organizing a Service Learning trip to Guatemala.
 Between all that I completed my BA(Hons) at the University of Toronto Mississauga with a major in Theatre, Drama and Performance Studies and minors in English and Italian.